 Learning and Writing Center: Through the Learning and Writing Center, Virginia Wesleyan offers a variety of services to support students in their academic work.
-Tutors are available to provide individual help for most courses.
-The Center also offers assistance with reading comprehension, writing and math skills, test preparation, time management, academic counseling, and services and accommodations for students with special needs.
+Support includes tutoring for specific courses for writing, workshops focused on academic success and organization, and alternative testing facilities.
 Services are available free of charge to all students.
-Contacts are the Director of the Learning Center and Disabilities Services; Ms. Kim Fahle, Coordinator of the Writing Center; and Ms. Genai Hill, Director of Tutoring and Placement Reporting.
+The Center also helps coordinate accommodations for students with disabilities or special needs.
+Contacts are Dr. Julia Flannagan, Director of the Learning Center; Ms. Kim Fahle, Coordinator of Writing Services and Mr. Crit Muniz, Disability Support Specialist.